 Turboshifts

 I chose the example Turboshifts based on their "color in the bottle".
 3D Glasses has a red tint in the bottle, Blue Raspberry appears white, and Ice to Never looks blue like the final paint color.
-You will have to take my word for it that something like Grey Robber which is greyish in the bottle behaves similarly to one that is white.
+You will have to take my word for it that something like Grave Robber which is greyish in the bottle behaves similarly to one that is white.
 I picked undercoat colors for each of these Turboshifts that were close to the two shift colors then added a shade lighter and one darker for each.

 3D Glasses shines over black and looks a funky light orangey-red over white as expected for a "red in the bottle" color.
 In contrast, all of the different shades of bluish-green and purplish-red blocked the shift from showing, although 3D Glasses did give the bases painted with these colors a nice glaze.